CNA-Tech/PKS-Ninja/LabGuides/PksInstallPhase1-IN3138/readme.md

 1.7 On the `Select networks` screen, ensure the `Destination Network` is set to `VM-RegionA01-vDS-MGMT`.

-Note: this VM will later be attached to the `ls-pks-mgmt`, however we are connecting it to a different network during the `Deploy OVF Template` wizard as at the time of writing, there is a bug that prevents attachnment to a logical switch.
+Note: this VM will later be attached to the `ls-pks-mgmt`, however we are connecting it to a different network during the `Deploy OVF Template` wizard as at the time of writing, there is a bug that prevents attachment to a logical switch.
 After the OVF deployment is complete, a later step will have you change the network attachment.

 <details><summary>Screenshot 1.7</summary>
 <img src="Images/2018-10-21-17-16-11.png">